Ifere/nebula-music/README.md

-NEBULA TARGET AUDIENCE
+##NEBULA TARGET AUDIENCE

 Musicians & fans
 Music lovers
 NFT enthusiasts
 Web 3 community

-COMPETITORS (direct/indirect)
+##COMPETITORS (direct/indirect)

 Audius
 Opensea
 .

-Objectives
+##Objectives
 Be the most compatible dapp for decentralized music streaming Excellent user experience.
 Coin MusicFi

+##Tentative Tech Stack
+Frontend: Moralis, React Native
+Backend: Chainlink Keepers, Alchemy
+Data Feed: Keeper
+Storage: IPFS/Filecoin
+Deployement & Hosting: Hardhat

-High Level Feature Description
+##High Level Feature Description
 [M] denotes minimum viable experience requirement for Nebula Music (Note: Many of these features will have their own separate specs with more detailed prioritization and requirement breakdown.
 This doc is keeping an overall higher-level view of prioritization by just saying must have or not.
 In general, the categories are in priority order with the minimum requirements within each taking the highest priority.)